 During this five-day long field trip, students and staff have the opportunity to bond and enhance their sense of connections among and between people and the environment.
 Eagle Bluff is dedicated to fostering environmental awareness and promoting respect and personal responsibility, values that are in perfect alignment with the mission and values of Prairie Crossing Charter School.
 During this trip, our students take experiential classes that include geology, navigation, macro-invertebrates, stream ecology, astrology, mythology, discovery, team building, low ropes courses, and rock climbing on an indoor wall.

 This trip allows Prairie Crossing Charter School students to canoe in the wilderness, complete a high ropes and teams’ course, and learn about the ecology of the North Woods.
 The trip also serves as an intense group bonding experience and a journey of personal discovery as students learn about their own strengths, challenges and interests.

 Civil War History,

 Virginia, Pennsylvania, and Washington, D.C.

-Led by 8th Grade History Teacher Mr. Habel and a perennial favorite of all graduating classes, this distinctive 12-day trip spans historic Civil War battlefields, monuments, and our nations capital.
-It reveals firsthand to our students the unique history of that time period in America.
-Of course, this trip has an environmental twist, the class also study the ecology of every battlefield, learning about how the unique environmental aspects of the sites and spend time on the Chesapeake Bay learning about water quality, habitat and the importance of our natural ecosystems.
+Led by 8th Grade Teachers Mr. Flood and Mrs. Jackson a perennial favorite of all graduating classes, this unique trip spans historic Civil War battlefields, monuments, and our nations capital.
+Of course, this trip has environmental components as well, the class study the ecology battlefields, learning about how the unique environmental aspects of the sites and spend time on the Chesapeake Bay learning about water quality, habitat and the importance of our natural ecosystems.